c-util/c-utf8/README.md

 ### Build

-The meson build-system is used for this project.
+The meson build system is used for this project.
 Contact upstream documentation for detailed help.
-In most situations the following commands are sufficient to build and install from source:
+In most situations, the following commands are sufficient to build and install from source:

 ```sh